outdreamer/build-a-cure/docs/tasks/function_to_do.md

             - the solution resolves the problem of a lack
           - limit
             - the solution is some change applied to the problem that doesnt intersect with a limit or exist on a particular side of the limit
+        - change
+          - the solution is some structure of change applied to the problem
+        - context
+          - the solution is some context where the problem is not a problem
       - find
         - identify
           - inclusion/exclusion